llvm/llvm-project/llvm/docs/DirectX/DXILOpTableGenDesign.rst

 Constraint Specification
 ========================

-DXIL Operation properties such as valid overload types and valid shader stages are predicated on Shader Model version.hese are represented as list of constrained properties.
+DXIL Operation attributes such as valid overload types and valid shader stages are predicated on Shader Model version.
+These are represented as list of constrained attributes.

 Following is the definition of a generic constraint and the associated predicate

 .. code-block::

+   // Primitive predicate
+   class Pred;

    // Generic constraint
    class Constraint<Pred pred> {